Gromov-Witten Theory of Complete Intersections via Nodal Invariants: Cohomology of complete intersections

 \begin{lemma} Consider a simple closed oriented curve crossing a horizontal line at $2n$ points.
-Then the number of arcs oriented from left to right is odd, as well as the number of arc oriented from right to left. \end{lemma}
+Then, the number of arcs oriented from left to right and the number of arcs oriented from right to left are both odd. \end{lemma}

 \begin{proof} Assume for simplicity that the curve is oriented clockwise.
 The line cuts the region surrounded by the curve into $n+1$ parts of which $a$ lie above the line and $b$ below the line.
-Consider the bipartite tree whose vertices correspond to these parts and two vertices are are joined by an edge if the corresponding parts are adjacent.
-(The tree shown in red in Figure \ref{fig:tree}).
+Consider the bipartite tree whose vertices correspond to these parts: two vertices are joined by an edge if the corresponding parts are adjacent, see the example in Figure \ref{fig:tree}.

 Each region above the line contains exactly one left-to-right arc.
 A region below the line contains $d-1$ left-to-right arcs, where $d$ is the degree of the corresponding vertex in the tree.
-Summing this over all vertices we get $a + n-b$ left-to-right arcs.
-This has the same parity as $a+n+b = n+(n+1) = 2n+1$ which is always odd. \end{proof}
+After summing over all vertices, we obtain $a + n-b$ left-to-right arcs.
+Modulo 2, we have